Exponential suppression of the topological gap in self-consistent intrinsic Majorana nanowires

 The labels SM and SC indicate two distinct parallel one-dimensional lattices, one for the semiconductor and the other for the superconductor.
 The coupling between them, $H^{\rm{SC-SM}}$, is governed by the hopping parameter $t'$.
 We assume that the Fermi energy in the superconductor (dubbed $\mu_{\rm{SC}}$, as opposed to $\mu$ in the semiconductor) is large, so that the standard BCS theory could be applied to it in isolation, as done in Eq. \eqref{SigmaBCS}.

 The HFB self-consistent mean-field approximation $H^\mathrm{hyb}_\mathrm{HFB}$ of the hybrid system as a whole can be obtained by replacing $H^\mathrm{SC}_U$ above with $\Sigma^\mathrm{SC}_\mathrm{HFB}$ following Eq. \eqref{SigmaHFB}, and solving for $\rho^{ii}_{ee}$ and $\rho^{ii}_{he}$ with Eq. \eqref{rho_simple}.
 This can be done either for an infinite and uniform nanowire (using the Bloch theorem to obtain position-independent $\rho$'s) or for a finite nanowire (so that $\rho^{ii}$ is site dependent).
 The gap $\Omega$ (that is, the smallest positive eigenvalue) of the resulting $H^\mathrm{hyb}_\mathrm{HFB}$ in the long but finite nanowire is shown in Fig. \ref{fig:2}(a) as a function of $V_Z$ and the semiconductor's $\mu$.
 The onsite interaction $U$ is chosen so that $\Omega(V_Z=0) = \Delta \approx 0.38$ meV.
 We see that $\Omega$ vanishes for $V_Z$ greater than $V_Z^c \approx \sqrt{\mu^2 + \Delta^2}$ (gray curve), as expected from the OL model, due to the emergence of a MZM at the boundaries.
 Figure \ref{fig:2}(b) shows the full spectrum along a cut with fixed $\mu$ (dashed blue line in Fig. \ref{fig:2}(a)).
 Since the nanowire in this simulation has $L>2L_M$, the smallest eigenvalues (solid blue line in Fig. \ref{fig:2}(b)) go to zero in the topological region, without any Majorana oscillations.
 For comparison, the non-self-consistent $H^\mathrm{OL}$ spectrum is shown in gray in Fig. \ref{fig:2}(b), matching with good accuracy the $H^\mathrm{hyb}_\mathrm{HFB}$ spectrum.
 As in the OL model, the self-consistent p-wave mini-gap above the zero mode is robust and remains finite as $V_Z$ increases, moving deeper into the topological region.
-Its evolution along the fixed-$\mu$ cut, computed in an infinite nanowire, is shown in blue in Fig. \ref{fig:2}(e), with the OL equivalent in light gray.
-The qualitative agreement between the two models is the result of the parent superconductor satisfying the Andreev condition $\Delta\ll\mu_{\rm{SC}}$.
+Its evolution along the fixed-$\mu$ cut, computed in an infinite nanowire, is shown in blue in Fig. \ref{fig:2}(e), with the OL equivalent in light gray. \footnote{\editP{Note that for the infinite nanowire no boundary modes are present, so the $\Omega$ for $V_Z>V_Z^c$ in Fig. \ref{fig:2}(e) measures the minigap, not the MZM splitting.}} The qualitative agreement between the two models is the result of the parent superconductor satisfying the Andreev condition $\Delta\ll\mu_{\rm{SC}}$.